 When the panel welcomes a new instrument, pilots get all kinds of safety benefits, including saying buh-bye to failure-prone vacuum-powered instruments (and perhaps the vacuum system itself—how cool would that be?).
 This is in addition to greater reliability, capability—look again at that primary display with synthetic vision—and usability.

 Cost of the GI 275 will vary depending on what role it fills.
 A basic (but still very capable) CDI or MFD display sells for just $3,195.
 Other displays, all of which have additional hardware, sell for just a few or several hundreds of dollars more.
 A primary display (or a paired reversionary mate) has built-in AHRS and air data and goes for either $3,995 or $4,995, depending on whether it also supports an autopilot.
-Right now, the GI 275 works with the Garmin GFC 600 and numerous third-party models, as well, and Garmin is working on a solution that will make it compatible with its popular GFC 500, which right now only pairs with the G5 flight instrument.
+Although it was at launch only compatible with the company’s G5 flight instrument, last October Garmin announced that it could now pair with the G5, as well.
 The inclusion in the GI 275 of an analog-to-digital converter, needed by many legacy autopilots that rely on old data formats, will sweeten the deal, as legacy converters can be hard to find and expensive to repair or replace.

 So this is happening, and you can expect to see the GI 275 in a plane near you, and soon.
 Garmin has been shipping the units for more than a month as of this writing, and they’re selling, no surprise, very briskly.
 And, as I mentioned, the market is huge.
 According to Garmin, its AML list includes more than 1,000 general aviation and business aircraft, from light singles from Cessna and Piper up to pressurized twins, like the Mitsubishi MU-2.
 How many GI 275s will Garmin sell over the next few years?
 I will only venture to say that it will be a really big number.